Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: PERFORMANCE EVALUATION

 \subsection{Implementation Details.}

-We can choose the appropriate program type according to the setting of a task and the reasoning ability it requires.
-Specifically, we apply logical forms on FEVEROUS and SEM-TAB-FACTS tasks during the data generation procedure to generate claims with complex logic\lizy{, and apply SQL queries on WiKiSQL.} For TAT-QA, we apply both SQL queries and arithmetic expressions.
+For the ``Program-Transformation'' module, we choose the appropriate program type according to the setting of a task and the reasoning ability it requires.
+Specifically, we apply logical forms on FEVEROUS and SEM-TAB-FACTS tasks during the data generation procedure to generate claims with complex logic, and apply SQL queries on WiKiSQL.
+For TAT-QA, we apply both SQL queries and arithmetic expressions.
 As shown in Table \ref{datasets}, there are various reasoning types in TAT-QA.
 We use SQL queries to handle the Span/Spans type and use arithmetic expressions for the Counting and Arithmetic type.
 The tables we use to generate synthetic data are from the original datasets.
-Finally, we get 79,856, 23,933, \lizy{27,365,} 4,071 synthetic samples for FEVEROUS, TAT-QA, \lizy{WiKiSQL and} SEM-TAB-FACTS, respectively.
+Finally, we get 79,856, 23,933, 27,365, 4,071 synthetic samples for FEVEROUS, TAT-QA, WiKiSQL and SEM-TAB-FACTS, respectively.

-As for model training, we adopt the models in the original papers of FEVEROUS \cite{aly2021feverous} and TAT-QA \cite{zhu2021tat}.
-Since they achieve good results with reproducible codes. \lizy{For WiKiSQL, we use the current state-of-the-art model TAPEX \cite{liu2021tapex}}.
+As for model training, the entire process is based on a self-training framework.
+After each iteration, we either add the generated pseudo-labeled data to the original synthetic dataset or only use the generated pseudo-labeled data, depending on the performances on the dev set.
+We select representative models on the four benchmarks as our baselines.
+Specifically, we adopt the models in the original papers of FEVEROUS \cite{aly2021feverous} and TAT-QA \cite{zhu2021tat}.
+Since they achieve good results with reproducible codes.
+For WiKiSQL, we use the current state-of-the-art model TAPEX \cite{liu2021tapex}.
 For SEM-TAB-FACTS, we use a representative model, TAPAS \cite{herzig2020tapas}.
 Section \ref{results} shows more details of the models used on each benchmark.
 In experiments, we follow the implementation in \cite{malon2021team} on FEVEROUS, only predicting the ``Supported'' or ``Refuted'' label, since the ``NEI'' label occupies a tiny proportion of the dataset.
 Besides, we also evaluate models under a few-shot setting, where we assume only 50 human-labeled samples are available.
 The 50 samples are randomly selected from the original training set.

-\lizy{The executor for SQL queries is sqlite3 \footnote{https://docs.python.org/3/library/sqlite3.html}.
+The executor for SQL queries is sqlite3 \footnote{https://docs.python.org/3/library/sqlite3.html}.
 For logical forms and arithmetic expressions, we utilize the executor proposed in \cite{chen2020logic2text} and \cite{chen2021finqa}, respectively.
-Experiments are conducted with 4 GeForce RTX 3090 graphics cards.}
+Experiments are conducted with 4 GeForce RTX 3090 graphics cards.